kreier/jetson/llama.cpp/README.md

     - ggml/src/ggml-cuda/convert.cu
     - ggml/src/ggml-cuda/mmv.cu

-Details are described in step 2 to 7:
+Details for each option are described below in step 2 to 7:

 ### 2. Add a limit to the CUDA architecture in `CMakeLists.txt`